-Knowing what to eat when hiking and also that you will have to carry all this food on your back is not always easy.
+Knowing what to eat when hiking and also that you will have to carry all this backpacking food is not always easy.

-This article will give you the basics on how to prepare your daily rations realistically and efficiently to use on all your hiking trips.
+This article will give you the basics on how to prepare your daily rations of backpacking food realistically and efficiently to use on all your hikes even your day hike.

 When preparing your backpacking food stock before going on a hike, you must first and foremost:

 - Maximize the nutritional efficiency of each of your backpacking meals in terms of calorie intake, and

 - Minimize the weight and volume of each of your backpacking food rations.

 These two essential parameters revolve around four rules that you can adapt according to your eating habits and your practices:

 You will find my latest backpacking food lists at the end of this article to better illustrate this guide.